Amanjainji/Snap-Bucket/README.md

-# 🛒 Snap Bucket - Client
+# 🛒 Snap Basket - Client

 A modern, responsive grocery e-commerce web application built with React and Vite.
 Snap Basket offers fresh, organic produce and groceries with a focus on quality and savings.